-This report aims to provide an overview of the market for REITs and InvITs in India, and the benefits that accrue to various stakeholders by investing in these investment vehicles.
+This report aims to provide an overview of the Indian REIT and InvIT market, and how various stakeholders can benefit by investing in these trusts.
 It also elaborates on regulations governing the structure of these instruments in India and compares REIT markets across major countries in the world.

-We hope this report is a useful reference point for you on India's REIT and InvIT Regulations and you enjoy reading it.
+We hope that this report is a useful reference point for our readers on India's REIT and InvIT regulations.
+As always, we welcome your comments and feedback on the report.